mradamczyk/grafana-dashboards/README.md

+My

-## Grafana dashboards for measuring MySQL performance with Prometheus
+## Grafana dashboards for measuring MySQL performance with Prometheus and InfluxDB

 This is a set of Grafana dashboards to be used with Prometheus datasource for MySQL and system monitoring.
 The dashboards rely on `alias` label in the Prometheus config and depend from the small patch applied on Grafana.